How to Create A Pie Chart in WordPress with JetElements

 What is JetEements?

 It’s an Elementor add-on.
 Elementor itself is a page builder plugin for WordPress that you can use to create a beautiful webpage without having to deal with CSS code.
 Elementor is a freemium plugin.
 You can use the free version to create a pie chart like we want to show in this article.
-However, you need to spend $17 to buy the JetElements add-on since it is a paid add-on.
-In addition to creating a beautiful pie chart, you can also use JetElements to create other beautiful content such as timeline (be it horizontal or vertical), progress bar, Instagram gallery, and so on.
+However, you need to spend $43 to buy the JetElements add-on since it is a paid add-on.

-How to create a pie chart with JetElements
+How to Create a Pie Chart with JetElements

 Before getting started, make sure you have installed Elementor and JetElements on your WordPress site.